iwhsajar/Data-analysis-ETL-project/README.md

-# Open Tools scripting assignment : CITS4407
+# Data Quality & Analysis Project

 **Author:** Rajashwi Shrestha

-**Student ID:** 23929591
-**Unit:** CITS4407 – Open Tool Scripting
+---

-## Overview
+## Project Overview

+This project demonstrates  **ability to manage, clean, and analyze large datasets** using Bash scripting and Unix/Linux tools.
+It simulates real-world data workflows, emphasizing **data quality, preprocessing, and actionable analysis**.
 This repository contain three bash script , each has single purpose.
 It process and analyse board Games Geek dataset from kaggle.
 The main Task are:

 ### 1.Checking Data quality : By handling empty cells